brunolange/flask-bind/README.md

 the endpoint demands.

 Python 3.5 introduced _type hints_ to the language specification.
-Even though the Python interpreter itself is not concerned with types, 3rd partytools have largely leveraged this feature to provide static type analysis.
+Even though the Python interpreter itself is not concerned with types, third-party tools have largely leveraged this feature to provide static type analysis.

-Remarkably, `pydantic` uses type annotations to enforce them at runtime, providing detailed error messages when validation fails.
+Remarkably, [pydantic](https://pydantic-docs.helpmanual.io/) uses type annotations to enforce them at runtime, providing detailed error messages when validation fails.
 It is therefore a particularly well-suited tool for the task of defining the requirements for our Flask endpoints, and it is indeed what the FastAPI framework employs.

 In our example, we can define the following model to describe the request payload to the `create_user` endpoint.